smgill75/ArduinoFlatbox/README.md

 # ArduinoFlatbox
-This project is an intended to provide a codebased for an Arduino Controlled flatbox for astrophotography.
+This project is an intended to provide a codebase for an Arduino Controlled flatbox for astrophotography.

 While there are other examples that utilize the Alnitak command protocol, and I use the techniques to write the value to the LED pin, I am updating the protocol to make it readable.